Chair of Scientific Organizing Committee

 Due to the current situation, the conference is outlined as virtual meeting.
 However, in case hygiene regulations would allow a limited number of on-site participants at the Westend Campus of Goethe University Frankfurt, we have included an optional checkbox for a prospective on-site participation in the registration form below.

 Participants that have checked the on-site option in their registration form will in any case receive an invoice for the virtual participation fee of 80.00 EUR, payable within four weeks after reception of the invoice.
-By 25 June 2021, the organizers will make the decision for on-site participation and potential on-site participants would be informed accordingly with an additional payment request of 100.00 EUR.
+Please do not pay the registration fee before you have received the invoice.

 Online registration acknowledgements will be sent by automatic email.
 A final confirmation with details will be sent if payment is received on time.